blockspacer/flextool/README.md

 See LICENSE for the full content of the licenses.

+## Disclaimer

+That open source project based on the Google Chromium project.

+This is not official Google product.

+Portions Copyright (c) Google Inc.

+See LICENSE files.

 ### Contributors List: Example Profile

 - I'm an example that you can copy, if you want :)